zoeabryant/ma-inject-challenge/README.md

 >
 > If you do not explicitly specify an initial value for memo, then the first element of collection is used as the initial value of memo.

-* so it iterates through the passed array and performs a block on them.
-And has a starting point.
+**So it iterates through the passed array and performs a block on them.
+And has a starting point.**

-### anaylsing behaviour in pry / irb
+### Anaylsing behaviour in pry / irb
 ```````
 numbers = [1,2,3,4,5]